bharurn/mimicboard/README.md

 # mimicboard
-Dashboard for analysing and viewing MiMiC/Gromacs results
+Python package for data analysing of MiMiC/Gromacs trajectories and dashboard style viewing